-Community Foundations of NZ is the national body supporting and uniting all of the regional Community Foundations across Aotearoa New Zealand.
+Community Foundations of Aotearoa NZ is the national body supporting and uniting all of the regional Community Foundations across Aotearoa New Zealand.

 We’ve been growing as a network since 2003.
 Find out more about our history below.

-Through New Zealand's Community Foundations over $50 million has been granted to New Zealand communities in the past 5 years and today we have over $200 million invested in endowment funds for the future.
+Through New Zealand's Community Foundations over $70 million has been granted to New Zealand communities in the past 5 years and today we have over $260 million invested in endowment funds for the future.
 Furthermore, we have hundreds of anticipated bequests adding up to many millions of dollars yet to be invested for future community transformation.
 With our invested endowment fund model protecting the original gifts, the potential good these gifts can do for the future is boundless.

-Granted to New Zealand communities in the past 5 years
+Granted to New Zealand communities in the past year

 Invested in managed endowment funds

-Grants made to local communities in the past year
+Number of grants made to local communities in the past year

 Community Foundations have been growing as a movement across New Zealand since 2003.
 But the idea that a group of people can invest their money for the good of their local area has been around for over a hundred years.